How to Optimize Free Trials for Your Software Company

 Free trials are fantastic because they lower the barrier to entry for your product: customers will feel better about trying your software, knowing that they have time to make a fully informed decision before parting with their hard-earned money.

+Often your free trial is a primary conversion on any SaaS Website.
 Still, there are quite a few potential pitfalls to free trials that you must take into account.
-Let’s take a look at two of them, below.
-For even more information, don’t miss our webinar on explainer videos, product tours, demos and trials.
+Let's take a look at two of them, below.

 Trial Length: Does a 7-Day, 14-Day, or 30-Day Trial Work Better?